Perl/PPCs/README.md

-This repository is for *Requests For Comments* - proposals to change the Perl language.
+This repository is for *Proposed Perl Changes* - proposals to change the Perl language.

 Right now, we're [trialling the process](docs/process.md).
 If you would like to submit a feature request, please [email an *elevator pitch*](mailto:perl5-porters@perl.org) - a short message with 4 paragraphs: